netzleuchten/Sparkle/readme.md

 `modifyParticle()` is called each time before `renderParticle()`.
 It moves the particle based on the velocity, applies gravity, checks if the particle is new or dieing and fades it in and out by changeing `particle.opacity`.

-If you want to implement collision detection, special movements, more accurate gravity etc. here would be the right place.
+If you want to implement collision detection, special movements (e.g. rotation), more accurate gravity etc. here would be the right place.

 ### Some examples